Academic GP training

 CAPC is part of the NIHR School for Primary Care Research, has a very high national and international profile in academic primary care and an excellent track record in developing academic GPs.
 CAPC is leading major funded programmes of work on infection, mental health, domestic violence, avoidable hospital admissions, skin disease, multimorbidity and telehealth, offering ACFs a wide range of projects.

-This year (2023) we are offering up to four ACF posts for general practitioners starting in August 2024.
-All four posts are attached to particular research themes:
+This year (2024) we are offering up to three ACF posts for general practitioners at ST1, ST2 or ST3, starting in August 2025.
+The three posts are as follows:

 For general enquiries please contact Prof Debbie Sharp (debbie.sharp@bristol.ac.uk).